 With the increased influx of snowmelt, the meltwater can creep up under your shingles and straight into your home.
 So, ice dams can cause damage by ripping the gutter away from your home as a result of increased meltwater, and they can also build up beneath your shingles, causing water damage in your home.

 You can help prevent ice dams with proper insulation since they start to form from hot air from your home.
 If it’s too late for insulation prevention, you can rake snow off of your roof to prevent snow buildup.

 Similar to preventing ice dams, you can rake your roof to remove the snow manually.
 This needs to be performed right after a storm to prevent the snow from melting and creating an ice sheet.

 There are de-icing chemicals on the market that allow for the snow to melt, but again, if it’s cold enough to freeze the snow as it melts, you run into the same issues.
-It may be wisest to use it on the ice shelf when temperature are warmer.
+It may be wisest to use it on the ice shelf when temperatures are warmer.
 Common roof de-icing chemicals include calcium chloride, calcium magnesium acetate, magnesium chloride, and potassium chloride.
 These de-icers are relatively inexpensive and work well.

 If you’re not entirely comfortable removing ice dams or ice shelves, please contact a professional.
 It isn’t always safe or in good practice to do it yourself.
-Here at Texas Star Roofing we have the experience and skills to assist or consult about your roof, and make roof repairs if needed.
+Here at Texas Star Roofing, we have the experience and skills to assist or consult about your roof and make roof repairs if needed.